Question: Why don't you people have "normal" business hours? I drove ALL the way out there and the gate was closed.

 Question: I need a job and this sounds like a fun place to work.
 Do you have any openings?

 Answer: Maybe.
-As of January 2019 we are looking for a part time Farm Assistant, 8-10 hours a week on Saturdays and Sundays.
+As of January 2019 we are looking for a part time Farm Assistant, 8-10 hours a week.
+Must be strong like Hercules, able to endure super hot/dirty working conditions and repetative work for very little money!
+Sounds great doesn’t it?
 We do not have the type of business that could ever sustain payroll for a full time employee.

 Question: I want to start a community garden in my neighborhood/development.
 Can you tell me how to get started?